The Stars' Tennis Balls

 The Stars' Tennis Balls is a psychological thriller novel by Stephen Fry, first published in 2000.
 In the United States, the title was changed to Revenge.
 The story is a modern adaptation of Alexandre Dumas's 1844 novel The Count of Monte Cristo, which was in turn based on a contemporary legend.

 The original title comes from a quotation taken from John Webster's The Duchess of Malfi, which reads: "We are merely the stars' tennis balls, struck and bandied which way please them."
-The novel is dedicated "To M'Colleague" (meaning Hugh Laurie, "M'Colleague" being the name by which Fry and Laurie referred to each other in their TV show A Bit of Fry and Laurie).

 Plot summary

 In 1980, Ned (Edward) Maddstone is a seventeen-year-old student, the sort of person for whom everything goes right.
 He is head boy, talented at sports, and following in the footsteps of his father towards Oxford University and a career in politics.
 A school friend, Ashley Barson-Garland, discovers that Maddstone read part of his diary and knows that Ashley is ashamed of his working-class roots.
 Barson-Garland plots to tarnish Maddstone's character with an arrest for drug possession.
 He enlists Rufus Cade, who is jealous of Maddstone's good looks and popularity, and Gordon Fendeman, the Jewish-American cousin of Portia, the object of Maddstone's affection with whom Fendeman is also in love (Fendeman also agrees with Portia's non-practising Jewish parents that she should not marry outside the faith).

 When Maddstone is arrested, an envelope from his dying sailing instructor is discovered in his pocket.
 It is a coded message from the Irish Republican Army.
 Maddstone is whisked away from the police station by a smooth Secret Services operative called Oliver Delft, who listens calmly to Maddstone's explanation of events until he learns that the envelope was to be delivered to the home of Delft's mother.
 Wanting to cover-up his hidden familial relationship to a Fenian traitor, Delft decides that Maddstone must disappear.
 Maddstone is beaten up, pumped full of drugs, and taken away to a remote lunatic asylum off the coast of Sweden.
 For years he is programmed by the resident psychiatrist, Dr. Mallo, to believe that his memories of his former life are delusional.
 After several years, Maddstone starts to believe Mallo's mental programming.
 Mallo deems him "well enough" to fraternise with other inmates, and Maddstone begins to talk to Babe, a fellow Englishman.
 Babe informs Maddstone that he has not been in the asylum for three or four years as he believed, but he has in fact been there a whole decade.
 Maddstone is in shock, but he and Babe subsequently talk every day.